Battle of Nicopolis(1396)

 - The Battle of Nicopolis took place in 1396.
 Sep 25, 1396.

-- Who won the Battle of Nicopolis?
+- What was the outcome of the Battle of Nicopolis?

 - The Ottoman Empire were victorious against the Crusade (Hungary/France/Wallachia/Allied).